Andrew D. Mylander, D.M.D. Dental Services

 There are alternative, natural-looking materials to conventional mercury/amalgam fillings - materials made from porcelain and composite resins, which are colored to match natural tooth enamel.
 They contain no mercury and are less liable to crack teeth through constant expansion and contraction.

-Implants are titanium cylinders that are placed in the area of the tooth normally occupied by the root.
+Implants are titanium cylinders that are placed in the area of the tooth previously occupied by the root.
 A crown is then placed on top of the implant.
 Implants are so well designed that they mimic the look and feel of natural teeth.
 Implants are as close as we can come to "re-growing" a permanent tooth.
 Implants can also support dentures and hybrid "All on Four" permanent restorations of all teeth.

 Whitening procedures have effectively restored the smile of people with stained, dull, or discolored teeth.